The Arithmetic of Consecutive Polynomial Sequences over Finite Fields: Introduction

-In Section~\ref{sec:prel} we introduce the main tools that we use to prove our results.
-In Section~\ref{sec:degFactors}, we use a method introduced in~\cite{GOS}, relying on the polynomial $ABC$ theorem (proved first by Stothers~\cite{Stothers}, and then independently by Mason~\cite{Mason1,Mason2} and Silverman~\cite{Si84}, see also~\cite{Sny}), to give a lower bound on the largest degree $D(f_n)$ of the irreducible factors of $f_n$, $n\ge 1$, defined by~\eqref{eq:conspolyseq}.
-In particular, we prove that given an arbitrary sequence $\{f_n\}$ of infinite length defined by~\eqref{eq:conspolyseq}, for almost all integers $n\ge 1$,
+In Section~\ref{sec:prel}, we introduce the main tools that we use to prove our results.
+In Section~\ref{sec:degFactors}, we use a method introduced in~\cite{GOS}, relying on the polynomial $ABC$ theorem (proved first by Stothers~\cite{Stothers}, and then independently by Mason~\cite{Mason1,Mason2} and Silverman~\cite{Si84}, see also~\cite{Sny}), to give a lower bound for $D(f_n)$, $n\ge 1$.
+In particular, we prove that if $\{f_n\}$ is of infinite length, for almost all integers $n\ge 1$ we have